thisRedH/DaylightSaver/README.md

 This project is licensed under the [MIT License](LICENSE).

-*Disclaimer: DaylightSaver is not affiliated with by Mojang, the creators of Minecraft.*
+*Disclaimer: DaylightSaver is not affiliated with Mojang.*